ahresearch/PX4-Autopilot/src/examples/attack/README.md

 | |     / /^\ \ \___  |
 \_|     \/   \/     |_/

+pxh> attack start

 attack starting.

 Attack Application Starting
 Server Socket created..
 Socket successfully bound..
 Server listening..

+The client initating the attack from a second terminal window looks like this :

+./attackpx4
+Client Socket Created
+connected to the server..

+The px4 window will display this:

 server acccept the client...
 sneaky function addr: 0x5565ead8f420 regular function addr: 0x5565ead8f410